flycheck/flycheck/README.md

 syntax checking programs for the languages you use.
 See [Supported Languages][] for more information.

-Flycheck does not officially support Windows, but tries to maintain Windows compatibility and should generally work fine on Windows, too.
+**Flycheck does not officially support Windows**, but tries to maintain Windows compatibility and should generally work fine on Windows, too.
+However, we can neither answer questions about Windows nor fix bugs that only occur on Windows without the help of active Windows users.
+Please watch out for [known Windows issues][windows]!

 Install Flycheck from [MELPA](http://melpa.org) (development snapshots) or [MELPA Stable](http://stable.melpa.org) (releases) with: